Green Deal Installer Scheme

-The Green Deal has been introduced by the Department of Energy and Climate Change (DECC) to help consumers and companies reduce energy consumption through the installation of energy efficient measures to buildings.
+The Green Deal was introduced by the Department of Energy and Climate Change (now part of the Department for Business, Energy & Industrial Strategy (BEIS)) to help consumers and companies reduce energy consumption through the installation of energy efficient measures to buildings.

 A Green Deal Plan allows the installation of energy efficiency measures paid through the energy savings that are generated from their use.
 The reductions in the energy bills produced by the installation of energy efficient measures will be offset against a low interest loan attached to the property.